 In this respect, the interaction that takes place during massage is not so different to that of teaching and counselling – clients come to have their needs met and the therapist’s ability to listen is an important part of the process.

 When we listen to our clients rather than trying to fix them, when we use the medium of massage to encourage and support our clients in healing themselves, a whole new and exciting world opens up.
 We begin to understand how we communicate through the medium of touch, and how fulfilling and effective it can be to work in this way.

 When I trained in biodynamic massage at the Gerda Boyesen Institute in London, the first thing I learned was to use my hands – as well as my eyes and ears – to listen.
 When I had learned to listen to my clients, I proceeded to learn and develop appropriate ways of responding to my clients’ needs.

-The essence of the massage techniques developed by Gerda Boyesen – which she calls Biodynamic massage – is not a fixed or predetermined sequence of moves, but the ability to respond moment by moment to the needs of the client.
+The essence of the massage process developed by Gerda Boyesen, which she calls Biodynamic massage, is not a fixed or predetermined sequence of moves, but the ability to respond moment by moment to the needs of the client.

 Donald Marmara created Core Development – a process of change and personal growth developed from his professional training and 35 years’ experience in somatic (body) psychotherapy, counselling and structural dynamics.

 Core development adopts a flexible approach, recognising that what works for one person may not work for another.

 He can be contacted on 0412 178 234.